 Who should attend this course?

-This course was developed as input into the IUCN Citizens’ Assembly on Synthetic Biology in relation to Nature Conservation, as part of the inclusive and participatory process for delivery of IUCN World Conservation Congress Resolution 123 “Towards development of an IUCN policy on synthetic biology in relation to nature conservation”.
+This course was developed as input into the IUCN Citizens’ Assembly on Synthetic Biology in relation to Nature Conservation, as part of the inclusive and participatory process for development of the IUCN Policy on Synthetic Biology in relation to Nature Conservation, which was adopted by IUCN Members at the 2025 IUCN World Conservation Congress in Abu Dhabi.
 More information about the inclusive and participatory process is available here.

 What are the course outcomes?